Wild Earth Year-Round and Summer Camp

 Home Health Safety and Precautions

-Daily Home Health Screening – Before each program you must conduct your own daily health screening and temperature check to ensure your child is in good health for the program.
-Please assess if your child has the following symptoms:
+Daily Home Health Screening – Before each program you must conduct your own daily health screening and temperature check to ensure participant is in good health for the program.
+Please assess if participant has the following symptoms:

 - Sore throat, cough, chills or sweats